Achievable logoAchievable logo

 dtdP=kP

-This tells us that as population size P increases, the rate of growth/derivative dtdP increases proportionally.
+This equation says that when P increases, the growth rate dtdP increases in the same proportion.

 120=k(800)